damiensedgwick/mui-next/README.md

 and [NextJS v14](https://nextjs.org/docs) using the [App Router](https://nextjs.org/docs/app)

-Using this template, you should be able to take advantage of the latest and greatest React features such as server components, server actions and building a clean interface using MUI.
+Using this template, you should be able to take advantage of the latest and greatest React features such as server components and server actions whilst using MUI to build a sleek and modern looking interface.

 ## Getting Started
 To use this template, you can clone this repository or click the 'Use this template' button above.